July in Florence, Italy

 Excursions

-Included in the program is a Farewell Aperitivo with your Site Director, which includes two beverages and finger foods.
-During your program you will also have the opportunity to discover some of Italy’s most spectacular cities and attractions.
+Outside of planned activities, you will also have the opportunity to discover some of Italy’s most spectacular cities and attractions.
 Below are a few of the many places you might like to visit and activities to undertake during your free time (at own expense) in Florence:

 • The Duomo, Florence’s famous cathedral dome, dominates the skyline of Florence